Antonio-Guerreiro/Practical-Machine-Learning/README.md

 Johns Hopkins Coursera PML Project

 This is my work for Johns Hopkins Coursera Practical Machine Learning Project.
-You can download the ZIP and see the html page on line at: https://antonio-guerreiro.github.io/Practical-Machine-Learning/
+You can download the ZIP here or see the html page online at: https://antonio-guerreiro.github.io/Practical-Machine-Learning/